Make an enquiry

 For parents of King’s Ely Acremont children, an information evening is held towards the end of the Michaelmas Term prior to September entry to introduce parents to the Year 3 team and deliver information about life at King’s Ely Junior.

-Further Parents Information evenings are held in June for all parents who have accepted places for Years 3 and 7 in for the following September.
+Further Parents Information evenings are held in June for all parents who have accepted places for the following September.

 Do I need share school reports with King’s Ely when making an enquiry?
 We request that a copy of your child’s latest school report is emailed to us prior to a visit.